Graduate business Certificates

 All certificate options offer four courses (12 credit hours) that may be applied to an MBA program, should students wish to continue their studies.
-To view Graduate Certificate requirements please visit our academic catalog.
+To view graduate business certificate requirements please visit our academic catalog.

 The need for financial fraud examiners is rapidly growing, largely due to new federal laws requiring auditors to take additional steps to identify fraud as well as new accounting standards regulated by the American Institute of CPAs (AICPA) since the Enron scandal erupted.
 Among other initiatives, the AICPA has teamed with the Association of Certified Fraud Examiners to encourage colleges and universities to develop financial fraud examination programs.